-Where premises are being, or are about to be, constructed or altered, applicants may apply for a provisional statement, which acts as an indicator whether a Premises Licence is likely to be granted upon completion of the construction work or alterations in accordance with the plans.
+Where premises are being, or are about to be, constructed or altered, you can apply for a provisional statement as an indicator whether a premises licence is likely to be granted upon completion of the construction work or alterations in accordance with the plans.

-The procedure enables the applicant to have an assessment made as to the feasibility of the proposed development being granted a premises licence for licensable activities upon completion of the building or works.
+This enables you to have an assessment to the feasibility of the proposed development being granted a premises licence for licensable activities after the completion of the building or works.

-If a provisional statement is granted, applicants will still need to apply for a premises licence in the normal way before the premises can be used for any licensable activities.
+If a provisional statement is granted you'll still need to apply for a premises licence in the normal way before the premises can be used for any licensable activities.

 Fees and charges